Alloy Artifacts

 The overall length is 8.2 inches, and the finish is chrome plating, with some losses due to rust.

 One construction characteristic to note is that the pin securing the worm gear is threaded on the outside (slotted) end.
+The diameter of the pin was measured as 4.26mm at the threaded end and 3.94mm at the interior section.

 This wrench illustrates Toho Kōki's preferred style of construction, with the angled transition of the fixed jaw, the relatively constant curvature ("maru" style) of the jaw outline, and the ridge around the hanging hole.